demetreades/win10guide/README.md

 ### Plugins

-You can find a [full list](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins) in ohmyzsh wiki page You can add plugins in the `~/.zshrc` under
+You can find a [full list](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins) in ohmyzsh Wiki page You can add plugins in the `~/.zshrc` under

 `plugins=(...)` you can add more there inside `( )`